papunmohanty/cloud-helper/README.md

 ## How to use

-One of the very reaason to create the library is to have a single library which provides facilities of connecting to various cloud providers and perform various operations.
+One of the very reason to create the library is to have a single library which provides facilities of connecting to various cloud providers and perform various operations.
 Another reason is a way to run your application and decide whether the